HamzaQasim7/agri_connect/README.md

 ## IoT Monitoring

-Realtime Database acts as a repository of IoT telemetry data that performs data synchronization with the Farmassist app.
+Realtime Database acts as a repository of IoT telemetry data that performs data synchronization with the AgriConnect app.
 The overall process of IoT monitoring is described as follows:

 1. When new telemetry data is stored in Realtime Database, Cloud Functions will be triggered.
 2. Cloud Functions execute a function to check for abnormal values in the received telemetry data.